 Fused Deposition Modeling uses three dimensional printing technology.
-The Prototypes parts are made by fusing layers of actual ABS plastic together.
-Much like an inkjet printer except it lays Plastic instead of ink.
+The prototype parts are made by fusing layers of ABS plastic together, much like an inkjet printer functions, but laying plastic instead of ink.

 A person used to run a plastic injection molding machine.

-Thin wall molding is the molding of plastic parts with wall thicknesses .005 to .060 thick.
+Thin wall molding is the molding of plastic parts with wall thicknesses .005 to .060.

 Refers to portion of injection molded part that has a taper or angle on the side wall.
 Designers should incorporate draft to all plastic parts.
 See here for tips.

 Refers to the amount of metal left on the mold in order to tweak in a dimension.
-For example, leaving stock on a diameter of boss that requires a tight tolerance.
+An example of stock safe is leaving material on a diameter of boss that requires a tight tolerance.
 As a rule of thumb, it is cheaper to remove metal than it is to add it.

 Refers to shipping plastic parts in a box without any form of stacking.

 Refers to the process of taking an existing plastic part and creating a 3D solid model for duplicating in the injection molding process.
-Sometimes the design may include some custom changes from the OEM.
+Sometimes the design may include custom changes from the OEM